BufuWinner/PyMusic/README.md

 ### How to get it working:
-- Download the pyhton file in the desired language and the settings.txt file and put them in the same folder
+- Download the python file in the desired language and the settings.txt file and put them in the same folder

 - Download the modules:
 	- deezloader ```pip3 install deezloader```